cinchy-co/Documentation/guides-for-using-cinchy/user-guides/user-preferences/README.md

 3. In the **Confirm New Password** field, re-enter in your new password

 {% hint style="info" %}
-Your Cinchy password must conform to whatever [minimum requirements are set by your administrator.](../../additional-guides/system-properties.md#minimum-password-length)
+Your Cinchy password must conform to the [requirements set by your administrator.](../../additional-guides/system-properties.md#minimum-password-length)
 {% endhint %}